-Having a well-organized and efficient coffee bar is a great addition for any coffee lover and are all the rage now.
-And finding the perfect spot to set one up is easier then you think.
+Having a well-organized and efficient coffee bar is a great addition for any coffee lover and is all the rage now.
+And finding the perfect spot to set one up is easier than you think.
 In this article, we’ll explore how to find a dedicated space for your coffee machine and supplies, some great coffee bar storage ideas, and some coffee nook products and their benefits.

 This post may contain affiliate links.
 If you choose to purchase a recommended product, I may receive a small commission at no additional cost to you.
 Rest assured that I will not recommend any product that I would not use myself.
 For our full policies and disclosures click here.

 Coffee Essentials for your coffee bar

 There are a few coffee-making supplies needed for an amazing home coffee station and a few extras that coffee lovers would really enjoy.
 For starters, a coffee maker, french press, espresso machine, or Keurig machine is a must for your coffee bar.

 Depending on your taste, getting the right coffee machine is needed for that perfect cup of coffee.
 The type of machine you choose will also depend on the range of drinks you want to offer and the space available in your kitchen.

 If you have a small space, a French press is a great option as they take up minimal counter space and require only a few extra items like coffee grounds and filters to get started.